Can Foreigners Buy Property in Bali?

 The Buying Process & Timeline

 Buying property in Bali through Ayla is a structured, transparent process.
-Most clients go from initial call to signed agreement in 4–10 weeks.
+Most clients go from initial call to signed agreement in 4 to 10 weeks.

 Discovery Call